Information for Prospective Members

 Prospective Graduate Students

-Suggested Prerequisites: Ultrasound research is an interdisciplinary field combining Engineering, Physics, and Medicine; an interest in all of these areas is necessary to be successful in this research group.
-Consider the following:
+Prerequisites: Musculoskeletal Imaging research is an interdisciplinary field combining Engineering, Physics and Medicine.
+Some interest in all of these areas is important for success in this research group.
+The following should be considered:

-Much of the information for graduate students applies to more senior positions as well.
+Much of the information for students applies to more senior positions as well.

-In general, this group seeks post-doctoral members who have substantial experience in ultrasound.
-You should be capable of working in a team-oriented environment and able to independently solve problems.
+In general this group seeks members who have substantial experience in imaging and/or musculoskeletal mechanics and disease.
+You should also be capable of working in a team-oriented environment but also able to independently solve problems.